Tech Salaries in India 2026: Real Numbers by Role

 Delhi NCR (Gurgaon / Noida)

 Gurgaon has a significant presence of startups and multinational tech companies.
 Noida is heavier on service companies.
 Salaries are comparable to Bangalore at top companies but the average across all companies is lower.
-The cost of living is high, particularly in Gurgaon.
+Living costs are high, particularly in Gurgaon.
+Summer heat is brutal.
+Pollution is worse.

 Typical rent for a 2BHK: